-Economic abuse, is when someone (usually a man) prevents a person (usually a woman) from getting an education, going to work, putting things in the other person’s name, controlling the other persons paycheck or impacting how many hours the other person works.
-It has detrimental effects on the persons effected.
-If the woman wants to leave she has no resources to do so, and if he leaves she has no resources, for the women and children living with this it is lose, lose.
+Economic abuse is when someone (usually a man) prevents a person (usually a woman) from getting an education, going to work, putting things in the other person’s name, controlling the other person’s paycheck or impacting how many hours the other person works.
+It has detrimental effects on the persons affected.
+If the woman wants to leave she has no resources to do so, and if he leaves she has no resources, for the women and children living with this it is lost, lose.
 Like other forms of abuse is it is rarely conducted alone often times it is a mix of physical, emotional, and sexual abuse.

 What are the signs of an economic abuser?

 Wanting to control of the hours a partner works or interfering with the hours a partner works.